colabottles/toddl/posts/an-event-apart-boston-2018.md

 <blockquote cite="Derek Featherstone">Accessibility is an outcome.
 Inclusive design is a process.</blockquote>

-Inclusive UX Design is &quot;the intentional facilitation and crafting of the interactions within an ecosystem that incorporates inclusion as a core value.&quot;
+Inclusive UX Design is &ldquo;the intentional facilitation and crafting of the interactions within an ecosystem that incorporates inclusion as a core value.&rdquo;

 Speaking about communication with all involved early in the process can make things a lot easier through the rest of the process.
 Reverse engineering a site, basically breaking it down in pieces to see where things are not right or went wrong.
 A great example was a site that had some pretty sketchy colors and a flyout menu that went three-wide and covered a lot of content area.

 Color palettes that are good and bad for accessibility, design intention, CSS class name reviews, high contrast tweaks&hellip; a lot of stuff regarding accessibility to soak in, well worth the price of admission!

-and to wrap up Day Two was Gerry McGovern who brought the house down with a great, humorous talk about Intuitive Navigation, and do I mean bringing the house down with laughter!
+And to wrap up Day Two was Gerry McGovern who brought the house down with a great, humorous talk about Intuitive Navigation, and do I mean bringing the house down with laughter!

 Discussing sites that it seems like it takes an eternity to finally get to the point of what the navigation was for.
 In a couple cases, the Gatwick Airport and Brussels Airport just to get online at these airports took 5 or more steps through a process to connect!
 And the right way to do it, Dublin Airport.
 Click once and you’re connected.